Need a VIRTUAL Lactation Consultant?

 I want to assess a full feeding - do your best to top baby off think short breastfeeding session vs long filling one prior to the appointment.

 Click the link I sent through Google Meets.
-If you are on your laptop you simply click the link, if you are on a phone you may have to download the Google Meets app.
+If you are on your laptop in a Chrome browser you simply click the link, if you are on a phone you may have to download the Google Meets app.

 5) Know I'm a good listener, I'm not going to judge you, not be nice or tell you there is only one way to do this.
 I am here to educate, empower and support you.